1894–95 New Brompton F.C. season: Test match

-Although New Brompton finished top of Division Two, this did not guarantee the club promotion to Division One.
+Although New Brompton finished top of Division Two, this did not guarantee promotion to Division One.
 Instead, the team were required to play a "test match" against Swindon Town, who had finished bottom of Division One, the winners of which would play in the higher division in the subsequent season.
-The match was played at a neutral venue in Caversham, near Reading.
+The match was played at a neutral venue in Caversham, near Reading, two weeks after the regular season's final game.
 Rule scored four times as New Brompton won 5–1 to gain promotion.
-The Southern League ultimately decided to expand Division One from nine teams to ten for the subsequent season, so Swindon retained their place despite losing the match.
+The Southern League ultimately expanded Division One from nine teams to ten for the subsequent season, so Swindon retained their place despite losing the match.